What’s so special about our raw milk?

 WHAT DOES THE DATE ON THE MILK JAR MEAN?

 Every single jar of milk we bottle will have a date that represents the day the milk was collected.
-The milk is guaranteed to be fresh for the following 5-7 days with little exception, so long as the milk is handled properly in your care.
+The milk is guaranteed to be fresh for the following 12 days with little exception, so long as the milk is handled properly in your care.
+Our family prefers drinking our milk within the 5-7 day mark.
+The more the milk sits, the creamier and thicker the milk gets.

 IS RAW MILK SAFE TO DRINK?